m-millions/add-new-promo-codes/README.md

 Where:

-    2 - is number of unique codes to be generated
-    888 - is the id for the promotion where the new codes will be used against 0 - is a boolean flag of 1 or zero - shows if code has already been consumed (i.e. re-deemed) 2015 - is the year for the start of the promotion
+    2 - is the number of unique codes to be generated 888 - is the id for the promotion where the new codes will be used against 0 - is a boolean flag of 1 or zero - shows if code has already been consumed (i.e. re-deemed) 2015 - is the year for the start of the promotion